SuperEvilMegacorp/vainglory-assets/docs/_telemetry.md

 	}

 #### HeroSwap
-Takes place when a player has swapped actor with another player, this event will only take place in draft mode.
+Takes place when a player has swapped heroes with another player, this event will only take place in draft mode.
 Player is the player's unique id.

 	{
 		"time": "2017-06-13T06:41:38+0000",